 EzSupport-PA covers not only child support calculation but also documentation requirements.
 For instance, Pennsylvania requires Insurance Certification under Court Rule 1910.27(d).
 The certification form can be included under Attachments and then printed out as part of the package of PA child support forms.

 State-by-state differences in child support rules may be small, but overlooking the details may not get your client the level support allowed under law.
-Use Easy Soft’s Pennsylvania family law software to ensure the case is settled fairly.
+Use Easysoft Legal Software’s Pennsylvania family law software to ensure the case is settled fairly.